LibraryOfCongress/data-exploration/pages/apidocs/all-tutorials.md

 **Applications:**
 * Get higher resolution images and manipulate them
-* Display images, individually or in galleries
+* Display images - individually or in galleries
 * Can also be done in bulk

 >**[Image Color Analysis](https://github.com/LibraryOfCongress/data-exploration/blob/master/Dominant%20colors.ipynb)**